Meet the Board Members

 Dorene D'Adamo was appointed to the board by Governor Brown in 2013.
 She previously served on the California Air Resources Board from 1999-2013 under the Brown, Schwarzenegger and Davis Administrations, where she was instrumental in the board's air quality and climate change programs and regulations.

 Ms. D'Adamo served in various capacities for Members of Congress from the San Joaquin Valley over a 20 year period, working primarily on environmental, water and agricultural legislative policy.
-She was a representative on the Davis Administration's CALFED team and on the committee to develop UC Merced.
-She serves on the board of the California Partnership for the San Joaquin Valley and on the Governor’s Drought Task Force.
+She served on the Governor's Drought Task Force and currently serves on the board of the California Partnership for the San Joaquin Valley.

 Ms. D'Adamo earned a Bachelor of Arts degree from the University of California at Davis and a Juris Doctor from the University of the Pacific, McGeorge School of Law.